 You might visit a chiropractor.
 A chiropractor often has the ability to take an x-ray of your spine to see if anything is out of place and can help to get things back where they should be.
 However, I suggest you see a massage therapist first.
 Loosening tight muscles often allow bones to fall back into place on their own, but for severe pinches use ice on the pinch for 20 minutes on and 20 minutes off and see a chiropractor first.

 Take just one low-dose Aspirin for 2-3 days, unless you are allergic to it.
 Aspirin thins the blood a bit and reduces the load on your heart.
 This is why during a heart attack it is wise to swallow an Aspirin or two.
 If you have it available, use Willow bark instead.
-Yes. the actual bark from a Willow tree. it contains the ingredient Aspirin is made from.
+Yes.
+The actual bark from a Willow tree. it contains the ingredient Aspirin is made from.
 There is less chance of side-effects, such as stomach irritation or bleeding.
-As a subscribed member you have access to information on Willow bark here.

 Hawthorn has been used for centuries in Europe to calm the nervous system.
 It is safe to use long term, but please check with your care provider if you are using any kind of heart medication.
 You will want to use the Tincture as follows: 1:1: 20 drops in water or juice, as the label directs, up to 3 times per day.

 Magnesium is a natural muscle relaxer and encourages proper heart rhythm.
 A deficiency in magnesium causes heart palpitations.
-Calcium and magnesium work synergistically, so make sure you are getting both.
+Calcium and magnesium only work together, so make sure you are getting both.